 Under prescribed use, for your average patient, these effects are typically controllable and remain within a safe range.
-But for those who up the dose, these life-sustaining systems begin to slow and even shutdown.
+But for those who will up the dose, these life-sustaining systems begin to slow and even shut down.
 This can happen with a first-time or a habitual user.
 MedlinePlus continues to note that most barbiturate overdoses occur with other drugs of abuse, specifically other CNS depressants like alcohol and opiates.

 Overdose symptoms may at points resemble alcohol intoxication, as poor coordination, slurred speech and staggering may all be present.
 But don’t be mislead.
 Symptoms can progress to a more severe extent, resulting in coma and/or death.
 Should you even believe there to be a chance that yourself or your loved one is overdosing on secobarbital, contact emergency medical services immediately.

 If you’re concerned that your self-medication or recreational use of secobarbital has reached the levels of addiction, we can help.
 Perhaps you’re witnessing these changes in a loved one.
 In either case, our compassionate staff can help you design a treatment plan today.